lajanki/not_that_movie/README.md

 >
 > _Pirates: The Caribbean_

+The project is managed with [uv](https://docs.astral.sh/uv/).

 ### Data flow
 Movie plots are pregenerated at regular intervals by translating existing plots from Wikipedia via 1-2 intermediary languages back to English using Google Translate.
 Generated plots are stored to a public Cloud Storage bucket to be read by the frontend.

-Additioanlly, a poster image is generated via OpenAI's [DALL-E](https://openai.com/dall-e-2) model.
+Additionally, a poster image is generated via OpenAI's [DALL-E](https://openai.com/dall-e-2) model.

 ![User flow](./user_flow.png)